-571. Theory of Coaching (3).
+571. Theory and Assessment of Coaching (3).

-Introduction to the philosophy, principles and techniques of coaching with emphasis on the psychological and sociological processes.
-Notes: Offered in spring.
+This course will be an introduction to the philosophy, principles and techniques of effective coaching with emphasis on the psychological and sociological processes of preparing athletes for competition.
+In addition, various evaluation instruments and procedures will be analyzed as related to coaching effectiveness.
+Notes: Offered in spring odd years.